 Monospacing the text

-monospace your message’s text, place three backticks on both sides of the text, like shown below:
+To monospace your message’s text, place three backticks on both sides of the text, as shown below:

 Alternatively, you can easily format your text message into the above text styles without using any special character.
 Just type some text, tap and hold it.
 You’ll see a pop-up with options like ‘cut’, ‘copy’, paste’, etc. Tap the 3-dot icon.